What Sellers Should Know in York Region After the April 2026 Market Report

 The market is more active, but sellers still need discipline.

-For sellers in Aurora, Newmarket, Oak Ridges, and King Township, the message is clear: buyer confidence may be improving, but buyers are still comparing carefully.
+For sellers in Aurora real estate, Newmarket real estate, Oak Ridges real estate, and King Township real estate, the message is clear: buyer confidence may be improving, but buyers are still comparing carefully.
 Presentation, pricing, timing, and local competition still matter.

 Key market numbers sellers should understand